sovus-tartar/ded-s_projects/kvadratka/readme.md

         make

-5. If you wanna get test configuration run:

-        make test

-6. To run test you can put input file in format:
+6. Enjoy!

+## Tests

+0. Manually created test is "111.in"
+1. The test generator is included in folder tests.
+2. To generate tests you have to run "test_generator" and put a number of tests you want to be.
+3. It will make tests in format:

         3
-        1 2 1
+        1 2 1 1 -1
-        0 0 0
+        0 0 0 -1
-        0 0 1
+        0 2 -4 1 2
+    3 - number of tests

+    1 2 1 - coefficients of ax^2 + bx + c

-    First number - number of equations, all other - coefficients of equations.
+    1 - number of solutions.
+If -1 it means that all x are solutions/

-    The example is in tests folder(111.in)
+    -1 - solution(s)